TV4/Urushiol/README.md

 end
 ```

-and the `run` method which should be the last thing you write in every testcase.
+and the `run` method which should be the last thing you write in every test case.

-What acutally happens here is that you create a client testcase.
+What acutally happens here is that you create a client test case.
 You mock a client and tell it to send a request to the varnish
 instance, then listen for a response and check conditions on that response.
-If all conditions are met that testcase succeeds.
+If all conditions are met that test case succeeds.
 An .uru file should be seen as a context, within which one can have multiple tests.
-Each of these should be rellated to the context
+Each of these should be related to the context
 which in turn is stated in the name of the file.

 As such, if I wanted to test routing for a specific server say our 'super-backend' I would name the .uru file : superbackend_routing.uru

-When i feel content with my testcoverage after specifying 30 diferent client testcases I finish everything of by running the testcase by invoking
+When i feel content with my test coverage after specifying 30 diferent client test cases I finish everything of by running the test case by invoking
 the `run` method.

 `testcase.run``